Content

 There’s not much evidence showing that hair loss is a common side effect of getting vaccinated.
 Rarely, COVID-19 vaccines — along with some other vaccines — may trigger a form of hair loss known as alopecia areata in certain individuals.

-Alopecia areata is an autoimmune disease where the body’s immune system mistakenly targets hair follicles, leading to shedding.
+Alopecia areata (sometimes called alopecia universalis) is an autoimmune disease where the body’s immune system mistakenly targets hair follicles, leading to shedding.
 This effect can happen across the entire body or just on the head.

-In rare cases, COVID-19 vaccines may cause this kind of immune system activation, but there’s not enough research to draw firm conclusions.
+In rare cases, COVID-19 vaccines might cause this kind of immune system activation, but there’s not enough research to draw firm conclusions.

-Some people have experienced hair loss due to COVID.
-It’s possible that hair loss from the virus is the result of telogen effluvium, a temporary form of hair shedding.
+Some folks have experienced hair loss due to COVID.
+Hair loss from the virus could be telogen effluvium, a temporary form of hair shedding.

 Telogen effluvium can happen when a person contracts a severe illness, such as a SARS-CoV-2 infection.
 Other possible triggers include: